close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/classes/CloseChannelController.md

   - `failure`: Called in case of an error
     - `error`: The error details

-⚠️ Note, that a channel with a specific Close code can only be added once.
-If you try to add the same Close code twice, you'll get an `CloseChannelAlreadyExists` error
+⚠️ Each unique Close code can be used only once to create a channel If you try to add the same Close code twice, you will get an `CloseChannelAlreadyExists` error

 ### `getChannels(success:failure:)`